MicrosoftDocs/cpp-docs/docs/mfc/reference/coleconvertdialog-class.md

 - **IDCANCEL** if the user canceled the dialog box.

 - **IDABORT** if an error occurred.
 If **IDABORT** is returned, call the [COleDialog::GetLastError](../../mfc/reference/coledialog-class.md#getlasterror) member function to get more information about the type of error that occurred.
-For a listing of possible errors, see the [OleUIConvert](http://msdn.microsoft.com/library/windows/desktop/ms680694) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a listing of possible errors, see the [OleUIConvert](http://msdn.microsoft.com/library/windows/desktop/ms680694) function in the Windows SDK.

 ### Remarks
  If you want to initialize the various dialog box controls by setting members of the [m_cv](#m_cv) structure, you should do this before calling `DoModal`, but after the dialog object is constructed.